raetsch/Jupiter-Info-Collection/liquidity_and_farming.md

-Your wallet should no open (for me Metamask).
+Your wallet should now open (for me Metamask).
 Click on confirm to approve your bwJup.
 This should not take long, no need to change the fee here.